ryan-j-parker/ryan-j-parker/README.md

 <h3>I'm a full-stack creative software developer living in Vancouver, WA. <img src="https://user-images.githubusercontent.com/107072854/213970009-ba2860fd-5dcc-4162-93fb-9f6db65f2598.png" height="20px" width="auto" />
  </h3>

-<h3>I'm currently a student at Alchemy in PDX, learning all aspects of software development. 🧑🏻‍💻</h3>
-<h3>I'll be graduating February 2023 with 1000+ hours of instruction and experience. ✅</h3>
+<h3>🧑🏻‍💻 I build apps with: </h3>
+<h4>In February 2023 I completed an intensive, 6-month software development bootcamp at Alchemy Code Lab in Portland, Oregon, where I gained 1000+ hours of full-stack development experience.</h4>
+    <h3>I've worked remotely with several teams, using Agile methodologies to build applications across the software development lifecycle, from wireframing to deployment. ✅</h3>
 </div>

 <p align="left"><code><b>❤️ Mouse</b></code></p>
 <img src="https://user-images.githubusercontent.com/107072854/212574463-f7f88931-0928-4b18-83f0-8ba02446e2aa.jpg" height="300" width="auto" align="left" margin-right="10px" margin-left="10px" />
 <h3 margin="100px" float="right" clear="both">
-<code>You can usually find me at my desk writing code, with Mouse on her bed beside me.
-I spend a lot of time building apps with <b>React Three Fiber</b>, and I've recently begun a deep dive into 3D game development using the Rapier physics library.</code>
+    You can usually find me at my desk writing code, and <code>Mouse</code> is never far away!
+I spend much of my development time building apps with <code>React</code> and <code>React Three Fiber</code>, and I've recently begun a deep dive into 3D game development using the <code>Rapier</code> physics library.
+As of March 2023, I've also started learning <code>Svelte</code>!
 <p>&nbsp;</p>
-<code>After Alchemy, I'll be pursuing a role as a full stack, front-end, or game developer.
-I hope to be able to use my Three.js skills in my position, and will continue to build my skills in my free time.
-When I'm not building web applications, you can usually find me reading, playing pool, target shooting, or riding my bike.</code></h3>
+<code>I'm currently pursuing a role as a front-end or full-stack engineer, or a 3D UI/UX specialist.</code> I hope to be able to use my <code>Three.js</code> skills in a professional capacity, and will continue to develop my abilities in my free time.
+When I'm not building web applications, you can usually find me reading, working out, playing pool, or exploring the beautiful <code>Pacific Northwest</code> that I'm fortunate enough to live in.</h3>

 <p>&nbsp;</p>